stellar-deprecated/docs/learn/readme.md

 The Stellar ecosystem is made up of several pieces of software.
 Depending on what you're doing with Stellar, you'll interact with or run different pieces of the ecosystem.

 ## [Stellar Core](https://github.com/stellar/stellar-core)
 Stellar Core, or stellar-core, is the backbone of the Stellar network.
 It maintains a local copy of the ledger, communicating and staying in sync with other instances of stellar-core on the network.
-The Stellar network is made up of a collection of stellar-cores run by various individuals and entities all connected to each other. stellar-core carries out the Stellar Consensus Protocol (SCP) and comes to consensus about the state of the network.
+The Stellar network is made up of a collection of stellar-cores run by various individuals and entities all connected to each other.
+Stellar-core carries out the Stellar Consensus Protocol (SCP) and comes to consensus about the state of the network.

 stellar-core accepts a limited number of [commands](https://github.com/stellar/stellar-core/blob/master/docs/learn/commands.md).